 Until this moment I had only received His life.
 But now I full surrendered mine to Him.
 As I viewed the failure and rubble of my past, I knew I couldn’t navigate on my own anymore.
 I wanted God to take my life and do with it what He wanted.
 He would certainly do a better job than I had done.

-I gradually discovered that while receiving Jesus as my personal Savior and being born into the kingdom of God was instant, allowing Him to become Lord over my life was a process.
-I let Him have more and more of me as I went along, but each time I thought I had given Him my all, I discovered I had only given all I could.
+I gradually discovered that while receiving Jesus as my personal Savior and being born into the kingdom of God was instant, allowing Him to truly become Lord over my life was a process.
+I surrendered more and more of my life to Him as I went along, but each time I thought I had given Him my all, I discovered I had only given all I could.
 If I wanted to live in peace, enjoying God’s full measure of blessing, I had to obey God’s Word — not in the strict, legalistic sense, but with an attitude that says, “Show me what to do, Lord, and help me to do it.”
 In order to live in obedience to God’s Word, I needed to find out what His Word said.
 So I bought a large, heavy Bible that had four different translations in it.
 I read the Bible from beginning to end in one translation, then began all over in another.
-People who saw me lugging that huge Bible to church must have thought me exceedingly spiritual.
+People who saw me lugging that huge Bible to church must have thought I was exceedingly spiritual.
 I wasn’t.
 Just exceptionally hungry.
-As my hunger for God’s Word grew, so did my desire for more teaching.
+As my hunger for God’s Truth grew, so did my desire for more teaching.
 Attending church once a week was not enough, so I added Wednesday and Sunday evenings to my schedule.
 This also opened up possibilities for making more new friends, and I found associating with them a significant source of strength and encouragement.

 Still, through all the growth, I continued to struggle with depression.
 Oddly enough, my depression seemed to be growing in intensity.
 Every morning when I awoke I was plagued with thoughts of suicide.
 It was like a bad habit I couldn’t break.
 However, I wasn’t shy about asking for help at church.
 I was so convinced that Jesus was the answer to every need that I regularly visited the counseling office.
 The counsel I received always helped, but the problem of depression was never completely eliminated.

-I could not understand why.
-I had the gift of eternal life and total forgiveness from Jesus.
-I had a loving pastor who taught me much about God and the Bible.
-I had a wonderful husband and financial security, so I no longer had to work to survive.
-Yet I still felt like I had nothing to live for.
+Even though I had the gift of eternal life and total forgiveness from Jesus, I had a loving pastor who taught me much about God and the Bible, I had a good husband and financial security so I no longer had to work to survive, yet I still felt like I had nothing to live for.
 What was the matter with me?
 Was a part of me missing, just like with my mother?
 I was still afraid that I would end up crazy like her.
 If I had much to be happy about and yet remained depressed, if I had everything to live for and still wanted to die, then what hope was there for me?
-I was certain that Jesus was the answer to my every need, and if He couldn’t help me, then nothing could.
+I was certain that Jesus was the answer to my every need, and if He couldn’t help me, then who could?

 As the suicidal feelings increased, Michael urged me to call the counseling office again.
 I was embarrassed at the frequency with which I made appointments there, but the staff didn’t seem discouraged by this.
 They ushered me into the assistant pastor’s office and I told him about the length and severity of this depression, plus the suicidal feelings that weren’t letting up.
 He thought a moment, then said, “I think you’d better see Mary Anne.”

 Mary Anne turned out to be a pastor’s wife and a member of the regular counseling staff at the church.
 She was steeped in the Word of God and had great faith to pray for and see people set free from emotional pain.
-She was highly knowledgeable about people with my kind of problem and was one of the most powerful ministers of God I’ve ever met.
+She was highly knowledgeable about people with my kind of problems and was one of the most powerful ministers of God’s Word I’ve ever met.